cdktf/cdktf-provider-googlebeta/docs/googleSecurityposturePosture.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.17.0/docs/resources/google_securityposture_posture#id GoogleSecurityposturePosture#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.18.0/docs/resources/google_securityposture_posture#id GoogleSecurityposturePosture#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `policySets`<sup>Optional</sup> <a name="policySets" id="@cdktf/provider-google-beta.googleSecurityposturePosture.GoogleSecurityposturePosture.Initializer.parameter.policySets"></a>

-- *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-google-beta.googleSecurityposturePosture.GoogleSecurityposturePosturePolicySets">GoogleSecurityposturePosturePolicySets</a>>

-policy_sets block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.17.0/docs/resources/google_securityposture_posture#policy_sets GoogleSecurityposturePosture#policy_sets}

 ---